Living with Lupus: Managing Other People’s Feelings When You Are Ill

 Sometimes the hardest part of telling others that you have lupus is managing how they deal with your news.
 Read more about the complex emotions that can arise from a lupus diagnosis.

 Having a chronic disease like lupus can be difficult, to say the least.
 Coming to grips with the reality that lupus is now a thread in the tapestry of your life is scary and extremely overwhelming.
 Once you are told you have lupus, you then have to share the news with the world (or at least those in your inner circle).
 Telling others about your illness can be especially challenging and stressful.
 You agonize over who to tell and when to tell them.
 You worry about what they may say and how it may affect your relationships.

 Why do you worry so much about telling people about your lupus?

-The other major fear that people may project on you – is the fear that you are going to die.
+Another major fear that people may project on you – is the fear that you are going to die.
 One of the first things someone asks about lupus is, “Is it fatal?” or “Can you die from this?”

-The best way to lessen everyone’s fears and concerns about the risks of lupus is to share information about the illness and its prognosis.
+One major way to lessen everyone’s fears and concerns about the risks of lupus is to share information about the illness and its prognosis.
 Tell them the facts:

 - Although there is currently no cure for lupus, today’s modern medications and treatments can be very effective in helping people with lupus live longer and healthier lives.

 - 80 to90 percent of people with lupus can expect to live a normal lifespan.

 - Lupus, itself, can go into remission!